MESD/SettingsBundle/Resources/doc/index.md

 ###Create a Setting Definition:

 Now you're ready to start defining your settings.

-**Note:**
-> The `app/Resources/settings/` directory will always be checked first, allowing
-> you to override a vendor bundle's setting definition if needed.
+You can define your settings by creating a Yaml file for the cluster (or hive) or by using the symfony consle command.
+First lets look at where the Yaml files are located and what

 When locating your setting definition files, the file locater will check the kernel root `app/Resources/settings/` directory first, then in each bundle you specified